lukeg101/lplzoo/ULC/README.md

 - Main.hs is needed for GHC to compile without any flags, it also invokes the repl.
 - Tests.hs is the test suite.
 We run have unit tests for terms in the language.
 QuickCheck is used to generate arbitrary trees and test they are parsed and printed correctly.

-For contributions, see the [project to-do list](https://github.com/lukeg101/lplzoo/projects/1) or submit a PR with something you think it needs.
+For contributions, see the [project to-do list](https://github.com/lukeg101/lplzoo/projects/1), [Contributions](https://github.com/lukeg101/lplzoo#contributions), and submit a PR with something you think it needs.

 Work initially documented [here](https://gist.github.com/lukeg101/9090f20f4a7b09f401df9390a0e357c9).